 2. Effect of Acts.-The question whether the operation of the Acts has bettered the monetary position of the operative may be answered in the affirmative.
 Starting from the lowest point, the provision of an absolute minimum wage per week has stopped one form of gross sweating.
 Another case is that of the "white-workers" and dressmakers; with these the lowest grade was the "outworkers," who were pieceworkers.
 In some branches of the Victorian trade, in 1897, the wages paid to outworkers for all classes of certain goods were only from one-third to one-half the wages paid in the factories for low-class production of the same line of stuff.
 By working very long hours the outworker could earn ten shillings per week.
 The average wage of females in the clothing trade in 1897 was ten shillings and tenpence per week; there were, however, in that year 4164 females receiving less than one pound per week, and their average was eight shillings and eightpence.
 It was almost a revolution when a minimum wage of sixteen shillings per week of forty-eight hours was fixed by the Board, when pieceworkers' rates were fixed to ensure a similar minimum, and when outworkers were placed on the level of pieceworkers.
 Many employers refused to continue to give outwork and took the workers into the factories on time work.
 The sanitary conditions required were far more healthy than could exist in the poorer class of dwellings.
-The evidence of South Australian reports discloses similar facts in that State.
+The evidence of reports from other States discloses similar facts.

-3. Change of Rate of Wage.-The following table shews the change of affairs in Victoria in these trades:-
+3. Change of Rate of Wage.-The following table shows the change of affairs in Victoria in these trades:-

-VICTORIA-WAGES OF FEMALES IN CLOTHING TRADES, 1897 and 1910.
+VICTORIA -WAGES OF FEMALES IN CLOTHING TRADES.
+1897 to 1911.

 Year.
-Class.
-Females Employed in the Dress, Mantle, and Under- clothing Trade.
-Females Employed in the Shirt Trade.
-Number. era Jage Number.
-Ave: Wa rage ge.
-1897 16 yrs. and over receivin 4,164 593 £ 0 1 s.
-8 9 d.
-8 1 435 144 0 12 . d.
-3 3 10 Females Employed in Dress and Mantle Trade.
-Shirt Trade.
-Underclothing Trade Number.
+Class. in the Mantle, a Employed Dress, nd Under- g Trade. in the Number.
 Average Wage.
 Number.
 Average Wage.
+1897 16 yrs. and over receivin g under £ £1 and 1 ' £ s. d.
+0 8 8 1 9 1 435 144 £ s. d.
+0 12 3 1 3 10 Females Employed in d Mantle ide.
+Shirt Trade. lothing ade Number.
+Average Wage.
 Number.
-Average Wage 1910 Females at minimum wage and over Pieceworkers 3,674 .
-93 s.
-21 19 d.
-9 4 271 865 s 25 19 - l.
-7 8 736 176 s.
-21 19 d.
-1 1
+Average Wage.
+Number.
+Average Wage.
+1911 Females at minimum wage and over Pieceworkers 0.400 s. d.
+25 11 20 10 318 883 s. d.
+23 8 21 2 826 185 s. d.
+23 8 19 9

-The above trades, the sweating in which is world-wide, are taken as examples, and corresponding results may be obtained in any State, according as there is or is not a regulative law.
-In Tasmania, where no such law was in operation till 1911, the scale of wages may be gathered from the fact that in clothing factories females of three and five years' service, and of twenty to twenty-six years of age, received twelve shillings per week.
+The above trades, the sweating in which has been world-wide, are taken as examples, and corresponding results may be obtained in any State, according as there has or has not been a regulative law.
+In Tasmania, where no such law was in operation till 1911, the scale of wages may be gathered from the fact that in clothing factories females of three to five years' service, and of twenty to twenty-six years of age, received twelve shillings per week.